Jonathan M. Samet, M.D.

 Lung Cancer Expert Medical Advisory Panel, Scientific Advisory Panel, Scientific and Medical Editorial Review Panel

-Dean and Professor of Epidemiology at the Colorado School of Public Health
+Dean and Professor of Epidemiology and Environmental and Occupational Health at the Colorado School of Public Health

-Dr. Samet, a pulmonary physician and epidemiologist, is the dean and professor of epidemiology at the Colorado School of Public Health.
+Dr. Samet, a pulmonary physician and epidemiologist, is the dean and professor of epidemiology and occupational and environmental health at the Colorado School of Public Health.

 Previously, he held the positions of distinguished professor and Flora L. Thornton Chair, Department of Preventive Medicine at the University of Southern California Keck School of Medicine, and director of the USC Institute for Global Health.